mumbai mysore masala dosa - a mumbai street food snack that i would so often have when studying and working in bombay.

 the recipe is gluten free as well as vegan if you add oil instead of butter or ghee. thats what i like about south indian food. they are healthy and so many of the recipes are vegan

-lets start step by step recipe of mumbai style mysore masala dosa:
+step by step mumbai style mysore masala dosa recipe:

 1: first chop the veggies finely. if using carrots or beetroot, then grate them.